 Older Babies & Toddlers

 For older babies & toddlers, continue to breastfeed and offer water in moderation.
 Breastmilk supplies plenty of fluids, so many older babies or toddlers who breastfeed without restriction can get the fluids they need through breastfeeding.
 Others may need a little water with solids to prevent constipation.
 No need for a bottle – just offer a cup.
 Most older babies and toddlers particularly like to drink water from a parent’s cup or straw.
-Offer a cup of water at mealtime, or when someone else is getting a drink,
+Offer a cup of water at mealtime, or when someone else is getting a drink, and let the child choose whether or not to drink.

 When To Stop Boiling Tap Water For Your Baby?

 You should always boil water to make powdered formula milk, whatever age your baby is.
 This is because hot water is needed to kill any bacteria in the powdered milk.
 However, once your baby is six months old, you can give her a separate drink of water straight from the tap.
 There’s no need to boil it first.
 Use water from the kitchen tap, where it will be fresh from the mains.
 If you get water from the bathroom tap, it may be coming from a storage tank, so it won’t be as good for drinking.
 You can use a water filter if you want, but make sure you follow the filter manufacturer’s instructions.
 Keep filtered water in the fridge, as the filtering process removes some of the additives, such as chlorine, used to keep tap water fresh.
 When buying bottled water, try to use water that’s low in sodium and sulphates.
-As mentioned above, always look out for Na (sodium) and SO or
+As mentioned above, always look out for Na (sodium) and SO or SO4 (sulphate) levels on the label.
+There should be 200mg or less of Na per litre, and no more than 250mg of SO or SO4 per litre.
+Always check that the seal on the water you are buying is intact.
+If you feel more comfortable boiling all water until your baby’s a year old, carry on doing this, as you may find it less confusing.

 So, When Can I Start Giving Water To My Baby?